About the Pharmacy Department

 Pharmacist teams in these areas participate in multi-disciplinary rounds, review appropriate use of antibiotics, monitor renal and hepatic function, monitor anticoagulant therapies, assist with medication reconciliation, conduct warfarin education, notify physicians of potentially harmful drug interactions, assess patient allergy information, answer drug information questions, attend relevant meetings, participate in committees, as well as in quality improvement and safety initiatives.
 They are also involved in the development, implementation, and enforcement of drug utilization guidelines, policies, and procedures, help to ensure the appropriate use of high-risk medications, make cost saving interventions, dose and adjust electrolytes in parenteral nutrition, dose and monitor IV heparin, dose warfarin on consult, and dose and monitor certain antibiotics through the pharmacokinetic dosing service.

 The department uses staffing modules that recognize and support excellence and foster collaborative practice.
 Employees are involved in the decision-making and planning that affects their work life.
-It is easy to see that pharmacists, technicians, and support staff provide invaluable resources to both staff and patients at Bronson Battle Creek Hospital.
+It is easy to see that pharmacists, technicians, and support staff provide invaluable resources to both staff and patients at Bronson Methodist Hospital.